 - Sugar & cinnamon for sprinkling over apples

-- In a large bowl, whisk together the flour, baking powder and salt.
+- In a large bowl, whisk together the flour, baking powder, and salt.
 Using a pastry blender or two forks, cut the shortening into the flour mixture until small pieces form in the size of peas.
 Add the milk and mix with your hands or a fork just until it forms a ball.
-Wrap the dough in plastic wrap and place in the refrigerator while you prepare the apples.
+Wrap the dough in plastic wrap and place it in the refrigerator while you prepare the apples.

 - Peel and core the apples.
 See more below under THE APPLES.

 - Place the dough on a floured surface.
 Pat the dough into a rectangle.
 Using a bench scraper or knife, cut the dough into six equal pieces.
 See the pictures above the recipe.

 - Place one piece at a time on a lightly floured surface.
 Roll each piece into a thin piece of dough, big enough to come up the sides and to the top of an apple.
 The dough doesn’t need to be a perfect square or anything, just big enough.

 - Place an apple on a piece of rolled out dough.
 Place about 1 tablespoon of butter in the hole of the apple.
 You can add more if you like, as long as it will fit.
 Generously sprinkle cinnamon and sugar over the top of the apple.

 - Wrap the dough around the sides of apple and seal it on the top.
 I use a bench scraper to go under the dough all around the apple first, to make sure it’s not sticking to the work surface.
 Note: Cupp your hands around the apple, molding the dough upward against the apple.
 The dough doesn’t need to be very thick around the apple.
 I try to make it as thin as possible.
 Besides, you need the excess dough for making leaves and stems.
 Pinch off any excess dough on the top of each apple and save it for the stems and leaves.
 Make sure there are no openings in the dough.